Love is a Choice, Not a Feeling

 I have been pregnant four times, each experience was unique to itself.
 I experienced happiness, disbelief, grief, heartburn, nausea, swelling, and much more.
 I remember lying on top of my covers with the fan and AC on full blast complaining about the heat as my husband hid under a down comforter and was cold.
 Sometimes I was mean and uncomfortable, and other times my pregnancy was wonderful.

 I know I am not alone in these experiences.
 For many women, pregnancy is not an enjoyable time.
 Pregnancy is often much more challenging than women expect it to be.
-For many mothers they love babies but hate being pregnant.
+Many mothers love babies but hate being pregnant.
 Others love being pregnant but dislike the newborn phase.

 Have realistic expectations

 Yes, every pregnancy is different, it is true.
 No two pregnancies are the same even in the same woman with the same partner.
-Each baby has their own personality and needs and new mothers can recognize them in pregnancy and postpartum.
+Each baby has its own personality and needs and new mothers can recognize them during pregnancy and postpartum.

 Even women who had pregnancy or infant loss, NICU stays, or complicated pregnancies can have radically different experiences with the next baby.
 Today in the pandemic, times are even more unsettling, increasing your stress and fears.